 - Stand the motorcycle upright on a horizontal surface. - Check the coolant level in the compensating tank 1.

 The coolant level must be between MIN and MAX.

-- If the coolant level does not meet specifications: - Correct the coolant level
+- " If the coolant level does not match the specified value: - Correct the coolant level.